AbdiMoalin23/fastapi-players-api/README.md

 - Request bodies with Pydantic models
 - POST and GET endpoints
 - POST and GET endpoints with multiple body parameters to return user info
+- Model Validation with Fields, Numeric and String Constraints